pivotal-Jay-Wilson/Care-Log-Wizard/README.md

 # CareLog Aggregator

-This is an attempt to create an app and plug in to aggregate and output data for DSE Carelogs.
+This is an attempt to create an app and plugin to aggregate and output data for DSE Carelogs.

 ## Installation
 ### Chrome Plugin